sfilges/OligoAnalysis/README.md

 ## Backwards compatibility with UMIErrorCorrect

 Code used in the Clinical Chemsitry paper was adapted to raw sequencing data processed with Debarcer.
-The code is \emph{not} compatible with data processed with UMIErrorCorrect.
+The code is not compatible with data processed with UMIErrorCorrect.